 The Anxiety Epidemic

-That universities are incubators for mental health problems is, in many ways, unsurprising.
-Adapting to life away from home for the first time and the rigours of studying can be especially stressful.
-Anyone who has studied will remember the unforgettable feeling of being surrounded by people and knowing no one.
+That universities are incubators for mental health problems is unsurprising.
+Adapting to life away from home for the first time can be especially stressful.
+Anyone who has studied will remember the unforgettable feeling of being adrift in a sea of new people and knowing no one.
 A thrill to some, it can be overwhelming for others.
-In any case, assimilating to such change is rarely smooth and can trigger or exacerbate a whole range of mental conditions, from anxiety and depression to social phobia.
-And it’s doing so with increasing regularity.
+In either case, it comes with a set of unavoidable difficulties, which can, if unaddressed, trigger or exacerbate a whole range of mental conditions, from anxiety and depression to social phobia.

-Of these conditions, cases of anxiety have increased the most.
-It's now the most common mental illness in the US and affects over 40 million people, the majority of whom are young adults.
-Worryingly, the Anxiety and Depression Association of America (ADAA) has estimated that only 36.9% are currently receiving treatment, leaving most to suffer alone with no assistance whatsoever.
-This is important, for anxiety can be extremely debilitating and at its worst can feel insurmountable.
-If left untreated, as evidently it often is, it can operate as a ‘gateway’ disorder – the isolation it encourages leading to drug and alcohol abuse, and sometimes depression.
+Of these conditions, it's cases of anxiety that are most on the rise: it's now the most common mental illness in the US, affecting over 40 million people, the majority young adults.
+Many, too, are suffering alone.
+The Anxiety and Depression Association of America (ADAA) estimates that just 36.9% are receiving treatment – and the consequences of this are huge.
+Left untreated, anxiety often operates as a ‘gateway’ disorder – the isolation it encourages leading to drug and alcohol abuse, and sometimes depression.
 Swift, comprehensive, and stigma-free treatment, therefore, is not just recommended, it’s imperative.

-But what exactly are the roots of this disturbing trend towards anxiety?
+But what exactly are the roots of this trend towards anxiety?
 There are, unfortunately, a multitude.
 Alston, for instance, placed a strong emphasis on diet – undoubtedly a key component.
-This article, however, looks at other behavioural habits the modern world fosters; specifically, the pernicious role social media plays, its infiltration of our homes, our pockets, and how, for many, it has become the architecture that frames our lived experience.
+This article, however, looks at other behavioural habits the modern world fosters; specifically, the pernicious role social media plays, its infiltration of our homes, our pockets, and how, for many, it now frames the entirety of their lived experience.

 Where to begin?